Jupita-io/kotlin/README.md

 Error codes thrown are 401 when the token is incorrect.

 ## Libraries
-Use Step 1 and 2 so that the Jupita Android SDK is available within the scope of the project.
-Currently the Jupita Android SDK is dependent on volley 1.2.0 and takes the permission of the web as soon as the SDK is added as a dependency.
+Use Step 1 and 2 so that the Jupita Kotlin SDK is available within the scope of the project.
+Currently the Jupita Kotlin SDK is dependent on volley 1.2.0 and takes the permission of the web as soon as the SDK is added as a dependency.

 ## Classes
-The available product under the Android SDK is Jupita.
+The available product under the Kotlin SDK is Jupita.
 The Jupita Kotlin version cannot be constructed directly using the public constructor.
 Use the Jupita.Builder class to build the product.

 ```
 val token = "your-token"